Department of Electrical and Computer Engineering, Building 9-407, Phone: (909) 869-2511

-Graduates from the ECE department are in demand by a broad cross-section of industry, government, public utilities and educational institutions as a result of the effective integration of theory and practical experience within the curriculum.
+Graduates from the Electrical and Computer Engineering department are in demand by a broad cross-section of industry, government, public utilities and educational institutions as a result of the effective integration of theory and practical experience within the curriculum.
 The students are prepared for employment in design and development, test and evaluation, and applied research.

-Students desiring to major in Electrical Engineering or Computer Engineering should have a aptitude for science and mathematics, and incoming high school graduates should have taken college preparatory courses in these disciplines.
-Incoming transfer students should consult an advisor in the ECE department at Cal Poly Pomona to determine which courses meet the program requirements.
-All ECE courses are open only to BSEE ,BSCpE, and MSEE majors, unless otherwise specified.
+Students desiring to major in Electrical Engineering or Computer Engineering should have an aptitude for science and mathematics, and incoming high school graduates should have taken college preparatory courses in these disciplines.
+Incoming transfer students should consult an advisor in the Electrical and Computer Engineering department at Cal Poly Pomona to determine which courses meet the program requirements.
+All Electrical and Computer Engineering courses are open only to Bachelor of Science in Electrical Engineering, Bachelor of Science in Computer Engineering, and Master of Science in Electrical Engineering majors, unless otherwise specified.

-Electrical Engineering and Computer Engineering students are encouraged to become active in the student chapter of the Institute of Electrical and Electronics Engineers as well as many other College of Engineering and University student organizations.
-Qualified students are invited to join the student chapter of Eta Kappa Nu, the national electrical engineering honor society.
+Electrical Engineering and Computer Engineering students are encouraged to become active in the student chapter of the Institute of Electrical and Electronics Engineers (IEEE) as well as many other College of Engineering and University student organizations.

 CoursesElectrical and Computer Engineering